Last updated on May 24th, 2023

 Prepare the Stuffing

 You can stuff your turkey breast with anything that strikes your fancy.
-Some people like actual stuffing (these recipes for sausage and sourdough stuffing or chicken and cornbread dressing would be excellent choices).
+Some people like actual stuffing (chicken and cornbread dressing would be excellent choices).

 I chose to doctor up a box of seasoned long grain and wild rice.
 While the rice is cooking, I sautéed 1/3 cup of diced onion in two tablespoons of unsalted butter.
 Once onion starts to turn translucent, add two cloves of minced garlic and ½ cup of pine nuts.
 Continue to sauté until you can start to smell the garlic, about 30 seconds to one minute.